Basket Case Chords | Green Day Guitar Lesson

 | A5 (IV) | B5 (V) |

-This movement blends familiarity with enough variation to keep the progression engaging.
-Here’s a chord chart.
+The movement from power chords to fuller triads blends familiarity with just enough variation to keep the progression engaging.

 Basket Case Chord Chart | PDF + iReal Pro

-This may be useful should someone insist on playing in the original key but you don’t have a guitar tuned down to Eb (use my online guitar tuner), or the Digitech drop pedal on your board.
+If you don’t have a guitar tuned down to Eb (use my online guitar tuner), you can use a Digitech Drop pedal.